 Awarded for directing mulitiple lifesaving actions at the 24th World Scout Jamboree with unit 136 (DMV).

 Volunteer Examiner for Amateur Radio exams.
-Authorized to administer technician level exams pending Extra class upgrade.
+Authorized to administer exams with ARRL, CAVEC, and GLAARG.